-Former Representative from South Carolina’s 4th District, Republican
+Former Representative for South Carolina’s 4th District

 Inglis sponsored bills primarily in these issue areas:

 Inglis recently introduced the following legislation:

 - H.R.
 4143 (111th): To suspend temporarily the duty on silver sodium hydrogen zirconium phosphate.